-This is the second of two articles in the series Do You Need More Time?
-Today I am going to look at two simple time management strategies that can work together to help you create more time.
+Today we are going to look at two simple time management strategies that can work together to help you create more time in your life the the things you want to do.
 The first is eliminating clutter and the second is increasing productivity through applied focus.

 As basic and obvious as these two topics are, the truth is that clutter and lack of focus can be serious time thieves capable of robbing us of our most valuable and irreplaceable commodity, time.
 It’s happened to me and I am guessing it has also happened to you.

 The burden of too much stuff

 Quite often, less really is more.
 With regard to time management, less clutter in your life translates into more time for important things.
 It’s amazing how much “stuff” we can accumulate because we think it will somehow contribute to our lives.
 Most of the time the exact opposite is true.

 Sure, we all gain some enjoyment from our material possessions, but the more things we accumulate the more burdensome they become.
 If we continually accumulate without a genuine need, we will eventually find ourselves living under a cloud of confusion and stress.
 I realize that reducing clutter and letting go of material possessions my not seem like an effective time management tactic, but these things really can weigh you down.

 Admittedly, staying organized is a time management skill that I have not totally mastered.
 It seems that every time I get things sorted out and organized, the experience is short-lived.
 One of the problems comes from not taking a little time every day to put things away when I’m done.
 This is one of those areas where a tiny time management effort can make a huge difference in how long things take to accomplish.

 My desk is a classic example.
 I’ve been known to let it get so bad that I can’t even see the wood underneath the paper piles.
 Why am I telling you this?
 Because I understand from personal experience how clutter actually equates to the exact opposite of time management.
 I waste way too much time looking for things because I didn’t put them away.